-The TinyShield Ambient Light provides ambient light sensing (ALS) that approximates human eye response to light intensity under a variety of lighting conditions. this TinyShield is based around the AMS TAOS TSL2572 Ambient Light Sensor.
+The Ambient Light TinyShield provides ambient light sensing (ALS) that approximates human eye response to light intensity under a variety of lighting conditions. this TinyShield is based around the AMS TAOS TSL2572 Ambient Light Sensor.

 The AMS TAOS TSL2572 is a very low power ambient light sensor IC, drawing only 200 uA during full operation and supports several sleep modes.
 Due to the low power, a coin cell battery is sufficient to run this board.
 The Ambient Light TinyShield includes a local voltage regulator and level-shifters, so your TinyDuino system can operate from 3 to 5 Volts safely.

 The Ambient Light TinyShield uses the I2C bus to communicate between the TinyDuino Processor and the AMS TAOS TSL2572 ambient light sensor.
-Below is a sample sketch to get the data for the ambient light sensor and display it on the USB serial port.

 Plug in your TinyDuino to your computer with the USB TinyShield and the Ambient Light TinyShield attached.